Where to get Deathroot in Elden Ring

 Elden Ring Deathroot locations

-The best way to get Deathroot is by taking on and killing the Tibia Mariner boss.
-He can be found in a few different locations, but the first one you're likely to come across is at Summonwater Village in the northeast section of Limgrave.
-He can also be found at Wyndham Ruins and Liurnia of the Lakes.
+The best way to get Deathroot is by taking on and killing the Tibia Mariner bosses.
+They can be found in a few different locations, but the first one you're likely to come across is at Summonwater Village in the northeast section of East Limgrave.
+He can also be found at Wyndham Ruins in Mt.
+Gelmir and near the Carian Study Hall in Liurnia of the Lakes.

-Aside from the boss drops, you can find Deathroot inside a chest in the Deathtouched Catacombs in Limgrave.
+Aside from the boss drops, you can find Deathroot inside a chest in the Deathtouched Catacombs in Limgrave after you beat the Black Knife Assassin boss.

 Where to use Deathroot in Elden Ring